7.6

 Quality & Comfort

-The standout feature of the Adidas Terrex Free Hiker 2.0 Low is its incredible comfort, consistently described by users in superlative terms – "more comfortable than a pair of slippers" is high praise from a Reddit r/backpacking member, and a sentiment we found ourselves echoing after extensive testing.
-This is primarily due to the full-length BOOST™ midsole, which provides a plush, springy, and highly responsive feel underfoot.
-It absorbs impact exceptionally well, making it a joy to wear on hard trails, rocky paths, or unforgiving city concrete.
-I personally wore these for a week exploring the historical sites of Rome, averaging over 25,000 steps a day, and my feet felt remarkably fresh each evening – a true testament to the BOOST technology.
-The Primeknit upper (on some versions) or durable mesh with abrasion-resistant weldings offers a sock-like, adaptive fit that's secure yet comfortable.
-The EVA stabilization frame also contributes to a supported feel, preventing excessive foot rolling on uneven terrain.
-While some users note they can run warm in very hot weather, the overall comfort for extended wear is a significant selling point.
+The standout feature of the Adidas Terrex Free Hiker 2.0 Low is its incredible comfort, consistently described by users in superlative terms like "more comfortable than a pair of slippers."
+This is primarily due to the full-length BOOST™ midsole, which provides a plush, springy, and highly responsive feel underfoot that absorbs impact exceptionally well on any surface.
+The durable mesh with abrasion-resistant weldings offers a sock-like, adaptive fit that's secure yet comfortable, while the EVA stabilization frame adds confidence on uneven terrain.
+The main comfort complaint is that the non-GTX version can still run warm in hot weather, a key consideration for tropical destinations.

 Durability